Web Services

 GENERAL

-Web service commands are supported for internal as well as external access.
+• Web service commands support both internal and external access.

 http://user:password@IPAddressMiniserver/command/control/value

-When using HTTP, the access data in the URL is transmitted in plain text!
+When using HTTP, the access credentials in the URL are transmitted in plain text!

 Some commands require a user with full access.

-Then the command is executed and the result is displayed in the browser.
+Once the command is executed, the result is displayed in the browser.

-In the following example we get the current software version of the Miniserver:
+For example, the following command retrieves the current software version of the Miniserver:

 Structure in detail